airbytehq/airbyte/docs/integrations/sources/stripe.md

 :::note

-`updated` is an artificial cursor field introduced by Airbyte for the Incremental sync option.
+`_ab_source_record_last_modified` is an artificial cursor field introduced by Airbyte for the Incremental sync option.

 :::